tonyho/i3wm-conky-config/ReadMe.md

 ===

 i3wm and conky setting/configurations files.
-Based on [ This ](https://github.com/levinit/i3wm-config "i3wm-config") and I did some modification to make it more usable.
+Based on [ This ](https://github.com/levinit/i3wm-config "i3wm-config") and I made some modifications and add other things to make it enhanced.

+The workspace bar:

 ![](./Pics/workspaces.png)

+The status bar:
 ![](./Pics/Conky_status.png)

 ----------

 #  Setup #
-- Install the necessary packagess:
+- Install the necessary packages:
   - conky
   - dmenu
   - feh